jlwatson/delegated-mappings-mirrored/draft-watson-dinrg-delmap.md

 ## Root Key Listing

-Each delegation tree, one per namespace, is rooted by a public key stored in a flat root key listing.
-Well-known application identifier strings denote the namespace which the control; the associated namespace root keys form the starting point for lookups.
+Each delegation tree, one per namespace, is rooted by a public key stored in a flat root key listing, which is the entry point for lookup operations.
+Well-known application identifier strings denote the namespace which they control; the associated namespace root keys form the starting point for lookups.
 We describe below how lookups can be accomplished on the delegation trees.